Action & Adventure

-Both the Olympic Village and Echoland are a quick, free shuttle bus ride from Hakuba Station (the shuttles run in peak season from December 20 to March 31).
+Both the Olympic Village and Echoland are a quick, free shuttle bus ride from Hakuba Station (the shuttles run in peak season from mid-December to late March).

 After sundown, the Genki-go night bus connects Echoland, the Olympic Village, and all other Hakuba resorts.

 While accommodation and good food are available throughout Hakuba , the Olympic Village and Echoland areas are the most accessible to international travelers.
 Their central location makes them convenient for exploring the slopes, and they're both popular places to unwind apres-ski.

 These areas are cosmopolitan without forfeiting their Japanese charm: luxury hotels share the street with quaint Japanese inns; craft brew pubs operate beside traditional izakaya; ramen joints are squeezed in next to restaurants offering world-class fare.